ms/buildtogether.tech/10-research/index.md

     tasks are things they've never been trained to do.
 As students, they juggle several courses at once (which effectively means that they answer to several bosses who don't communicate with each other).
 Later, they are responsible for teaching, writing grant proposals, and administrative duties.

-    Collectively, this mean that their "work week" is only a few hours long, and that they will often appear to move at a snail's pace.
+This mean that their "work week" is only a few hours long, and that they will often appear to move at a snail's pace.
 Be as sympathetic as you can: they are even less happy with the situation than you are.

 7. Remember that academic success is measured in publications, not sales.
 :   University presidents routinely make about the economic value of research,